muraiki/byzscribe/README.md

 While it is great to have such resources available at all, ideally they would use a free and open, machine readable standard for notation in order to not only greater facilitate the exchange of chant itself but also to allow easier development of a software ecosystem for byzantine chant.

+One of the driving forces behind this project is my belief that it is important to develop an open ecosystem of byzantine chant applications.
+In so doing, I humbly hope to open the beauty of Orthodox Christian hymnography and byzantine chant to ever more people.

 ## License

 Byzscribe